You’ll be surprised at the number of great Ocracoke restaurants.

 - (252) 928-2533

-With 40+ years of experience as a chef in New Orleans and Ocracoke, Michael Schramel brings a great talent to The Flying Melon.
+With 40-plus years of experience as a chef in New Orleans and Ocracoke, Michael Schramel brings a great talent to The Flying Melon.
 The cafe serves a very popular brunch and dinner in an attractive, casual dining room.
-Brunch includes specialty omelets, quiches, French toast, sweet potato pancakes…are you hungry yet?
+Brunch includes specialty omelets, shrimp and grits, French toast and sweet potato pancakes.
 The cooks draw dinner inspiration from traditional Southern and Creole cooking.
 A variety of local seafood shares menu space with fresh and flavorful pasta dishes, steaks, pork and chicken.
-Specials such as pecan-encrusted flounder, drumfish etouffee and softshell crabs with pecan butter change nightly.
+Specials such as parmesan-encrusted flounder, drumfish etouffee and soft shell crabs change nightly.
 Save room for one of their delicious homemade desserts.
-Beer and wine are available.
-Look for the Flying Melon in their new location next to the Firehouse on the Back Road.
+A full bar including beer, wine and mixed drinks is available.

 The Slushy Stand